New bill seeks to license massage and Asian bodywork therapists

 (5)Approving an examination used for credentialing

-(6)Enforcing rules to do with licensing as well as investigating violations.
+(6)Enforcing rules related to do with licensing as well as investigating violations.

-According to this new bill, no single person will be allowed to practice as a massage therapist or Asian bodywork therapist unless licensed.
+No single person will be allowed to practice unless licensed.
 A person found doing so would be guilty of a “gross misdemeanor”.

-There is a lot that can be said about the negative impacts of occupational licensing.
-For instance, even though it’s aimed at protecting consumers, licensing tends to increase prices.
-Research has found that occupational licensing deters economic mobility and increases inequality.
-Licensing, additionally, is also a barrier to physical migration.
-In essence licensing is one of the best tools governments can use to keep the poor away from job opportunities.
+For instance, licensing tends to increase prices.
+Research has also found that occupational licensing deters economic mobility and increases inequality.
+Additionally, licensing is a barrier to physical migration.

 In December, Minnesota had the third-highest level of job losses in the nation.
-Most of these job losses were concentrated in the low-wage sector, mostly made up of low-income workers.
-In such a climate, introducing more laws that keep low-income workers from accessing job opportunities should be the last thing on any legislator’s agenda.
+Most of these losses were concentrated in the low-wage industries, mostly made up of low-income workers.
+Introducing new laws that keep low-income workers from accessing job opportunities would worsen the employment situation.

-Legislators should instead focus on cutting red tape in order to allow laid-off workers into new job opportunities as well as attract workers outside of Minnesota.
-Bills increasing regulatory hoops for individuals to pass through only make that much harder.
-This is a time when workers need a few barriers to jobs, not more.
-The Minnesota legislature will be doing Minnesotans a disservice in passing this bill.
+Legislators should instead focus on cutting red tape to allow laid-off workers into new job opportunities, as well as attract workers outside of Minnesota.
+Bills increasing regulatory hoops for individuals to pass through only make it that much harder.